-Figure 3a Section through the Pales Dyke based on the excavations by West (1973).
+Figure 4a Section through the Pales Dyke based on the excavations by West (1973).
 Note the 5ft depth of dark silts sand with gravels overlain by a turf layer.
 3b Section through Pales Dyke within the Greyfriars eastern perimeter wall.
 Gravelly humic silty sand layers 229-228 likely correspond to the layer 5 in West's section.
 Figures reproduced from West (1973) and Wessex Archaeology (2012).

-Figure 4: Section through the Pales Dyke bottom sediments.
+Figure 5: Section through the Pales Dyke bottom sediments.
 Left shows context for the bottom section.
 Right shows bottom section with stratigraphic markers and the location of the radiocarbon sample.
-Details of these are given in Appendix 3.0.
-2L3-2L4 is in-situ cliff material.
+Details of these are given in Appendix 1.0 2L3-2L4 is in-situ cliff material.

-The 2015 cliff section across the Pales Dyke was located at TM47743 70702 (Figure 1) at an altitude of 27m (Full details in Appendix 3.0).
+The 2015 cliff section across the Pales Dyke was located at TM47743 70702 (Figure 1) at an altitude of 27m (Full details in Appendix 1.0).
 The Bottom of the ditch was identified as a brown silty sand with small matrix supported gravels (<1cm diameter, <5%) with humic organic material.
 This layer is very similar to 229-228 in Wessex Archaeology and Section 5 in West (1973), although the latter appears to have higher gravel content.
 Below this layer are two layers of water-worked larger framework supported gravels, with an orange sand matrix.
 The lower of the two layers (2L4) is indurated and compacted, with iron staining, typical of layers of gravel outcropping in the cliff face.
 These are interpreted as in-situ geology associated with the undisturbed cliff material.
 Two samples of humic rich sediment were collected from 2L2 for Radiocarbon analysis.
 The presence of gravels made the collection of optical Luminescence samples impossible.
 No evidence of pottery or larger organic remains were evident in the section.
 Of interest is the exposure of what may be the 19th Century rubble deposit identified by West (1973) in his excavations (see top of left hand panel in Figure 3, and lens of rubble in Figure 4 between layers 2 and 3).
-Additional work to clean up a complete vertical section to fully contextualise the lower section has been agreed by Greyfriars Trust, and will be conducted later in the summer.
+Additional work to clean up a complete vertical section to fully contextualise the lower section was conducted in June 2015 (Appendix 1.0).

 The two samples were returned to the Palaeoecology laboratory at the University of Southampton (PLUS), Department of Geography and Environment for preparation for Radiocarbon dating.
 Samples were prepared for radiocarbon analysis by careful sorting in a sterile petri dish under a Nikon SMZ1000 stereo microscope.
-Samples were first cleaned using distilled water and datable material identified and picked out using fine forceps in preparation for pretreatment and dating.
+Samples were first cleaned using distilled water and datable material identified and picked out using fine forceps in preparation for pre-treatment and dating.
 Samples were then sealed in 5ml glass vials and sent off to Beta Analytical for Carbon dating, together with a sealed bulk sample of humic rich sediment.
 In the event, Beta recommended using the bulk humic sediment as the quantity of picked organic matter was too low after acid treatment, for reliable dating.
-The specific Beta reports are given in Appendix 1.0, which details the processing and Calibration used in the analysis.
+The specific Beta reports are available on request which details the processing and Calibration used in the analysis.